marmayogi/TTF2PostscriptCID-Linux/README.md

 This utility generates the following two files as output:
 1. **filename.t42** is the required converted file with extension Type 42.
 2. **filename.ps** is a postscript program file whose execution displays the glyphs present in the character set along with CIDs and Unicode Points.
 If a Glyph does not associate with an Unicode Point, then `none` will be printed.
-3. Invoke Ghostscript to execute a postscript program as follows:
+3. Invoke Ghostscript to execute a postscript program in order to display glyphs as follows:
    - `gs ~/cidfonts/filename.t42 ~/cidfonts/filename.ps`

 #### Example